By Attila Zønn

 “What an asshole.”

 “Why you say that?”

 “That’s a cruel thing to do.”

 “But you don’t know what their marriage was like.
 Maybe she was cruel to him.
 Maybe he need to do that to satisfy his emotions.
-David, hell is a woman who does not allow you to be a man.
+David, Hell is a woman who does not allow you to be a man.
 And the same can be said for the woman.
 She must never be the servant of the man.
-They must be equal or it will all fall apart.
+They must be equal or it will fail.

 He looked at the picture again.
 “I think this woman is honest.
 She is a little bit heavy but I don’t care.
 At this age that is to be expected.
 Looking for perfection is like looking for the impossible. ” He poked the phone again.
 “Oh,” he said and stared at the picture.
 He frowned.

 “I don’t like little dogs.”
 He put the phone down.
 “I don’t like cats either.
 They have fur but to me they are slimy and this remind me of a terrible time I have a few years ago.”
 He sat back and nodded.

 “There was this woman.
 We write back and forth for two weeks then we meet.
 It was a strange day.
 Everything happen fast—we meet for coffee, then we go to the movies, then we go for dinner.
 After dinner, we are standing in the parking lot.
 She say, ‘How about a kiss?’
 So I kiss her.